LungileMorolong/AutomationTestStore-UIAutomation/README.md

 ## Getting Started

-Follow these steps to get the project running on your local machine or CI environment.
+Follow these steps to get the project running on your local machine.

 ## Prerequisites